Pasta fagioli

 • 1 box of ditalini pasta

-• 1 lb of dried barlotti beans (soak in the fridge for 2 days prior or use cans)
+• 1 pound of dried barlotti beans (soak in the fridge for 2 days prior or use cans)

-• 1.5 tbsp fresh sage, chopped plus one bunch
+• 1.5 tablespoons fresh sage, chopped plus one bunch

 • 5 garlic cloves, sliced plus one head of garlic

-• 1/2 lb pancetta, cut into one-inch pieces
+• 1/2 pound pancetta, cut into one-inch pieces

 • 2 onions, chopped